12 Best Places to Visit in Bodhgaya, Bihar

 The 80-foot Buddha statue is a unique symbol of Buddha.
 It’s respected as the sacred place of Buddhists.
 People come here from all over the world to pay tribute to the enlightened Buddha.
 The statue also promotes education and symbolises peace and happiness.

-The statue is made with pink sandstone blocks, the lotus with yellow sandstone, and the pedestal with red granite.
+The statue is made of pink sandstone blocks, the lotus of yellow sandstone, and the pedestal of red granite.

 The Buddha statue is 64 feet tall, the lotus is 6 feet high, and the pedestal is 10 feet high.
 It was disclosed to the public on November 18, 1989.